ElijhaC/Java.Labs.GettingStarted/README.md

 ### Passwords

 Consider a password manager like [enpass](https://www.enpass.io/) or [lastpass](https://lastpass.com/) to manage all of your accounts.
-(This way you can keep track of your Admin password for MySQL, which I guarantee you will otherwise forget.)
+(This way you can keep track of your *Admin password for MySQL*, which I guarantee you will otherwise forget.)

 The best bet for this course is to just use the built-in Mac password manager on the laptop.